phac-nml/biohansel/docs/source/user-docs/usage.rst

 Install into Galaxy_ (version >= 17.01)
 ---------------------------------------

-Galaxy admins install BioHansel from the main Galaxy toolshed (`tutorial <https://galaxyproject.org/admin/tools/add-tool-from-toolshed-tutorial/>`_):
+Galaxy admins install biohansel from the main Galaxy toolshed (`tutorial <https://galaxyproject.org/admin/tools/add-tool-from-toolshed-tutorial/>`_):

 https://toolshed.g2.bx.psu.edu/repository?repository_id=59b90ef18cc5dbbc&changeset_revision=4654c51dae72

-Users can download and set up their own instance of Galaxy following the `get Galaxy tutorial <https://galaxyproject.org/admin/get-galaxy/>`_ and then install BioHansel from the toolshed as an admin using the admin instructions linked above.
+Users can download and set up their own instance of Galaxy following the `get Galaxy tutorial <https://galaxyproject.org/admin/get-galaxy/>`_ and then install biohansel from the toolshed as an admin using the admin instructions linked above.

 Input Data
 ----------

-BioHansel uses genome assemblies (FASTA files) or reads (FastQ files) from WGS data as an input.
+biohansel uses genome assemblies (FASTA files) or reads (FastQ files) from WGS data as an input.
 It also accepts these files as their Gzipped FASTA/FASTQ formats.
 Genomes can be fully assembled or a collection of contigs when analyzed without impacting the output.

-SNV subtyping schemes have to be defined for BioHansel to run correctly.
-Two schemes are currently included in BioHansel and user created schemes can be developed by creating SNV k-mer pairs in the FASTA format.
+SNV subtyping schemes have to be defined for biohansel to run correctly.
+Two schemes are currently included in biohansel and user created schemes can be developed by creating SNV k-mer pairs in the FASTA format.
 See `Creating schemes <subtyping_schemes.html>`_ for more details.

 Subtype metadata schemes can be added to the analysis but are not required.
 Added metadata is joined with the subtype field of the final results.
-More detailed info on formatting of metadata schemes can be found in the `input section <input.html>`_ along with additional information on all of the other input files BioHansel can use.
+More detailed info on formatting of metadata schemes can be found in the `input section <input.html>`_ along with additional information on all of the other input files biohansel can use.

 Output Results
 --------------

-Output of the results generated through BioHansel will be found in three .tab files in the directory that the BioHansel tool was run from or in the Galaxy histories window after analysis is complete.
+Output of the results generated through biohansel will be found in three .tab files in the directory that the biohansel tool was run from or in the Galaxy histories window after analysis is complete.
 The three files include:

 - tech_results.tab -> Most basic results file
 - results.tab -> More advanced information on the results generated